Knewton/Ford/README.md

 ### Web installation (Recommended)

-Once the required software has been installed, Ford can be quickly and effortlessly installed or updated over the web with the following cURL:
+Ford can be quickly and effortlessly installed or updated over the web with the following cURL:

     curl https://raw.github.com/Knewton/Ford/master/web_install.sh | sh

 ### Source installation

-Once the required software has been installed, Ford can be installed and updated by running:
+Ford can be installed and updated from source by running:

     git clone github.com:/Knewton/Ford
     cd Ford